 Chat With a Mormon Online

 I'm 21 years old from Gilbert, Arizona and I recently returned from serving as a missionary for the Church in the Nebraska Omaha Mission!
-I have a mom, dad, an 18 year old brother (serving in the Idaho Boise Mission!) and a 14 year old sister, and I am eternally grateful to have them in my life.
+I have a mom, dad, an 19 year old brother (serving in the Idaho Nampa Mission!) and a 14 year old sister, and I am eternally grateful to have them in my life.
 I'm a college sophomore up at BYU-Idaho, studying Communications with an emphasis in Advertising.
-I love playing tennis and basketball as well as piano and guitar.
-I want to be in the television/radio broadcasting business later down the road!
+I love playing tennis and basketball as well as piano and guitar!
+I'm so grateful for the Church in my life and I know it will bless yours too!

 I'm a Mormon because I know that the principles and doctrines taught in this church, the original church established by Jesus Christ during His earthly ministry and restored in these latter days, are true.
 I know that the Book of Mormon, as well as the Holy Bible, are the words of God written by ancient prophets, and meant for our day.
 There is no greater peace that comes into my life than to be a part of this faith.
 I'm so thankful to have the knowledge that my Heavenly Father loves me and that I can live in His presence with my family for eternity.